devuri/raydium/README.md

 ## Documentation

-For more detailed instructions and comprehensive documentation, visit [WPFramework Documentation](#).
+For more detailed instructions and comprehensive documentation, visit [Raydium Documentation](#).

 ## Contributing